richardstartin/richardstartin.github.io/_posts/2020-03-30-population-dynamics-part-1-population-level-models.md

 \end{aligned}
 $$

-The only fixed point in this system is $\mathbf{0}$; if we start there, we can't leave, but every other point leads somewhere else.
+The only fixed point in this system is $\mathbf{0}$; if we start there, we can't leave, but every other point leads to another.
 We can understand what happens elsewhere than $\mathbf{0}$ by looking at the eigenvalues of the matrix, which we get from the roots of the characteristic polynomial ([see the Cayley-Hamilton theorem](https://en.wikipedia.org/wiki/Cayley%E2%80%93Hamilton_theorem)).

 $$